sThig/goteam2/readme.md

           console.log(toSlug('JS Cheerleader')); // 'js-cheerleader'
           ```
+  * fix this

+# March 28
+Frustrated AF

 # March 23 update
 I'm rolling down on a few extra things before finessing a few things.
 There are a few big ticket issues and smaller ones.